MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 - **Accept responses**: Specify whether the survey is open and accepting responses.
 By default, this option is selected.
 If you want to stop your survey, clear the option and specify a message for the recipients.
 - **Shuffle questions**: Specify whether the questions in the survey should be shuffled.
 - **Show question numbers**: Specify whether the question numbers should be displayed in the survey.
 By default, this option is selected.
 - **Customize thank you message**: Specify a customized thank-you message for your responders.
+You can also format the thank-you message to change its font style, font color, font name, and font size.
+You can also add a link to the message by selecting the **Link** button on the formatting toolbar and then adding the link through the link editor.
 - **Customize footer text**: Specify customized footer text to be displayed for your survey.
+You can also format the footer text to change its font style, font color, font name, and font size.
+You can also add a link to the message by selecting the **Link** button on the formatting toolbar and then adding the link through the link editor.
 - **Add respondents as**: Specify whether the respondent should be added as a contact in Common Data Service.
 By default, this option is selected.
 It works only with surveys sent through email.
 - **Start date**: Specify a date when the survey will be open for respondents.